-Each design team should be prepared to give a 20-25 minute presentation with a 20-25 minute question and answer period immediately following the presentation.
+Each design team should be prepared to give a 20-25 minute presentation with a 20-25 minute question and answer period immediately following the presentation (total presentation and question time shall not exceed 45 minutes).
 The teams can give their presentations in any media they desire, whether by MS PowerPoint, MS Word, hard copies, etc., as long as the presentation can be projected onto a screen for the audience to see.
 All team members should be active in the presentation process, with no less than half the team talking during the main presentation (if there is an odd number of people in a team, round up).